wan0net/awesome-abac/README.md

-The purpose of this list is to track and compare software that either enables, or natively supports attribute based access control.
+The purpose of this list is to track and compare software that either enables, or natively supports attribute based access control (ABAC)

 # Natively supports Attribute Based Access Control